 Home Improvement Loans

 The best home improvement loans for senior citizens on Social Security do not require repayment.
-Grant money is readily available through a government initiative called the Weatherization Assistance Program (WAP).
+Grant money is readily available through government initiatives such as the Weatherization Assistance Program (WAP), the Inflation Reduction Act, and more.

-WAP grant money funds energy-efficient home upgrades for low-income families.
+Government home improvement programs fund energy-efficient home and health-related upgrades for low-income families.
 Retired couples on fixed incomes often qualify for these free services.

 - Window replacement & repair